 On a real celluloid camera, there would be an advancement frame advancement for every rotation.
 Each frame is being exposed to a different amount of time,

 The larger the angle, the slower the shutter speed, the more motion blur,

 The smaller the angle, the faster the shutter speed, the less motion blur,

 As stated earlier, it was a rule of thumb to have your shutter speed double [180 degrees] the value of your frame rate.
 The question; why?
 Any larger, and motion appears more smeared, as the end of blur in one frame extends closer to the start of the blur in the next frame.
 Any smaller and the motion appears more stuttered and disjointed since the blur gap increases, causing frames to become more like discrete images.

-The term shutter angle doesn’t necessarily apply to many current cameras, say for example the camera on your iPhone doesn’t control shutter in this way as there is no rotary shutter disk.
+The term shutter angle doesn’t necessarily apply to many modern cameras, say for example the camera on your iPhone doesn’t control shutter in this way as there is no rotary shutter disk.
 In fact, a lot of DSLR’s have a focal plane shutter.